stephaneVercouillieBMID/slate/source/login.html.md

 ### Creating the userInfo Request

 OpenID Connect Core specifications also allow your application to obtain basic profile information about a specific User in a interoperable way.
 This is achieved by sending a HTTPS GET request to the itsme® userInfo Endpoint, passing the Access Token value in the Authorization header using the Bearer authentication scheme.
-The itsme userInfo Endpoint URI can be retrieved from the [itsme® Discovery document](#OpenIDConfig), using the key `userinfo_endpoint`.
+The itsme userInfo Endpoint URI can be retrieved from the [itsme® Discovery document](#OpenIDConfig), using the key <i>"userinfo_endpoint"</i>.

 <code style=display:block;white-space:pre-wrap>GET https://merchant.itsme.be/oidc/userinfo HTTP/1.1
 Authorization: Bearer <access token></code>